Analysis of the optimal exercise boundary of American put options with delivery lags: The optimal exercise boundary and its asymptotic analysis

-We study the optimal exercise boundary of the American put option with time lag $\delta$ under Assumption 2.
-We first demonstrate our main results through Figures 1 and 2 as below.
+With all the preparations, we are ready to prove Theorem \ref{main_theorem} (ii) and (iii).
+For illustration purpose, we first demonstrate the optimal exercise boundary through Figures 1 and 2 as below.

 Figure 1 is under the coordinates $(\tau,x)$, and Figure 2 is under the coordinates $(t,X)$, where $\tau=T-\delta-t$ and $x=\ln X-\ln K$ (cf. the transformation (\ref{transform})).
 Figure 2 illustrates that the whole region $\Omega_{T-\delta}$ is divided by a curve $X^{\delta}(t)$ into two parts.
 In the left region, the investor will exercise the option (with time lag $\delta$), and in the right region the investor will hold the option.
 Hence, $X^{\delta}(t)$ is called the \emph{optimal exercise boundary}.
-We will prove that it is a strictly increasing and smooth function, with $Ke^{\underline{X}}$ as its asymptotic line when the maturity $T$ goes to infinity, and $Ke^{\overline{X}}$ as the end point at time $T-\delta$.
 If we denote by $x(\cdot)$ the optimal exercise boundaries under the coordinates $(\tau,x)$, as shown in Figure 1, then we have the relationship